zoeskan/MCB185/unit2-calculations.md

 (4) Use tabs for left side indentation.
 The use of spaces for indentation flags your code as potential **cheating**.

 (5) Use spaces for lining up simple `if-elif-else` type constructs.
+Don't put blank lines between any of the `if-elif-else` words.

 ```
 if   nt == 'A': comp = 'T'